Hantavirus Treatment: Is There a Cure? (CDC Guidance)

 HFRS (kidney syndrome) is different

-Related pages
+Related guides

-- Symptoms — early and late HPS features, including CDC-cited severity context
+- Symptoms — early and late HPS features, including CDC-cited severity context.

-- Diagnosis and testing — how clinicians approach testing (high level)
+- Diagnosis and testing — how clinicians approach testing (high level).

-- FAQ — short answers, including pets and cleanup
+- FAQ — short answers, including pets and cleanup.

 If you think you were exposed and feel ill, contact a clinician or emergency services rather than using this site to decide what to do next.